At a Glance

 Craft a Compelling Cover Letter: Your cover letter should clearly express your interest in the Partner position and outline how your skills align with the firm's needs.
 Mention your business development experience and ability to build strong client relationships.

-Showcase Your Business Development Skills: In your application, emphasise any previous successes in generating revenue and cross-selling services.
-Provide concrete examples of how you've driven new initiatives in past roles.
+Showcase Your Business Development Skills: In your application, provide concrete examples of how you've successfully driven business development initiatives in the past.
+Highlight any cross-selling experiences and how they contributed to revenue growth.

 Highlight Team Leadership Experience: If applicable, mention any experience you have in leading teams or developing departments.
 This is particularly relevant as the role involves driving the development of the immigration function within the firm.